 How to Qualify for Certification

 For initial certification in Alaska, all candidates must:

 - earn a baccalaureate degree

-- complete an approved program of teacher education
+- complete an approved educator preparation program

-- meet basic competency exam requirements, such as the Praxis® Core Academic Skills for Educators (Core) Tests option
+- meet basic competency exam requirements, such as the Praxis® Core Academic Skills for Educators (Core) tests option

 - receive and submit an institutional recommendation